-Jayce is doing UK dates and also heading back out to Asia soon, where he plays to crowds of 50,000, gets mobbed in the streets, and battles Coldplay for chart domination.
-He’s as dramatic on screen as he is on stage, and has just released a video for Electric Medicine where he gets tied up and electrocuted.
+Jayce is currently working on a new album, his solo career has seen him play to crowds of 50,000 in Asia, where he would get mobbed in the streets, and battle Coldplay for chart domination.
+He’s as dramatic on screen as he is on stage, like in this video for Electric Medicine where he gets tied up and electrocuted.

 That’s actually the last video-making single release for the first album so I wanted to shut the door on the debut album, I just want to go out with a bang with that one so yeah we threw everything at it and made this video with me being chained up, lots of electricity in my neck and stuff like that, it’s quite crazy and good fun to make as well.
 It was a bit weird filming on the Red One camera, frustrating at times because it takes about 45 minutes to change the lens, so in between each shoot there’s just standing in the cold.
 Drinking a bottle of neat Jack Daniels to try and keep myself warm and I realised that I was a bit drunk.
 Good fun, though.
 I enjoyed it and the crew were fantastic.

 Jayce told us about his plans for this year, and some of his early touring experiences, including keeping a big secret!

 He describes his sound as ‘a concoction of lots of things’ and has a wide range of influences that feed into it.

 I like dance music, I like rock music, I like classical music and I think it’s just an amalgamation of all those things put together.
 I’m not really one person to categorize, music is music at the end of the day for me.
 And I could be heavy in one track and really light in the other.
 It’s just for me it’s an expression of emotion and mood and it’s a real sort of deep expression for me and I best relate to it within music.
 It’s the best way to get it out of me, you know?
 So if there’s a category it’s just stuff that comes out of my heart.
 And mind, which is a real mess.